zwave-js/node-zwave-js/docs/api/node.md

 ### `"ready"`

-This is emitted during the interview process when enough information about the node is known that it can safely be used.
+This is emitted when enough information about the node is known that it can safely be used.
 The node is passed as the single argument to the callback:

 ```ts
 (node: ZWaveNode) => void